reissbaker/compo/NOTES.md

 controller component, and have that component call different components depending on its state.

+NO: unnecessary.
+Just have an interface that owns a component.
+The exported component provides the hooks; the main object controls the state.
+Components are hooks.

 Rather than having the runner know about SceneNodes, the engine, etc, the runner should just know about components.
 Additionally, there is a walker